lemonmojo/RoyalTSX_V2_Public/README.md

 * [Xamarin Studio](http://xamarin.com/studio)
 * [Monobjc](http://monobjc.net/downloads.html)

 It's recommended to install the required software in this order.
-Xamarin Studio and Monobjc must be installed after the Mono Framework.
+The important part is that Xamarin Studio and Monobjc must be installed after the Mono Framework.

 ### How to build the sample Connection Plugin (DummyConnection)
 * Open RoyalTSX_V2_Public.sln with Xamarin Studio.